 I should mention that I don’t do all of this in a single workout.
 I also don’t have a “chest day” (and there’s a 99.9% chance you shouldn’t have one either).

 It also doesn’t mean you even need all of this in your program at one time.
-Depending on your set up, you can either get this in over the course of the week (for example, combined from 2 upper body workouts like The Muscle Building Workout Routine does it, or like many of the programs in The Best Workout Routines do it).
+Depending on your set up, you can either get this in over the course of the week (for example, combined from 2 upper body workouts like The Muscle Building Workout Routine does it, or like many of the programs in Superior Muscle Growth do it).

 Or, you can get these exercises in over the course of weeks/months by adjusting your exercise selection after each training cycle.

 Of course, all of this chest training stuff is meaningless in the absence of the small handful of things that matter most.

 - Actually train your chest.
 If you do a chest press of some kind and feel it mostly in your shoulders and/or triceps but hardly at all in your chest, you’re probably going to have awesome triceps and shoulders and a not-so-awesome chest.
 Either improve your ability to actually activate your chest (by either fixing your technique or fixing your “mind/muscle connection”) or adjust your exercise selection so you’re doing exercises that don’t have (or at least minimizes) this problem for you.
 For me, it’s that combination I mentioned a minute ago.
 For you, it could be something different altogether.

 - Do it safely.
 Chest exercises and shoulder injuries go hand in hand.
 So if there happens to be one (or more) that cause any pain, problems, discomfort or just feels as though it may not be perfectly suited for your body in some way, avoid it in favor of exercises that feel safe and right for you.
 For me, it’s that combination I mentioned a minute ago.
 For you, it could be something different altogether.
 And let me tell ya… nothing prevents you from building an awesome chest quite like a shoulder injury that prevents you from actually training your chest.